stfxecutables/model_variance/drafts/details.md

 allows comparing ECs across data, and the interpretation is clear and
 immediate: the mean global EC is the number (or proportion) of samples on which a random pairing of classification runs can be expected to disagree on.
-I.e. a means global EC of 0.2 means that we expect two classifier predictions to disagree on about 20% of test samples.
+I.e. a mean global EC of 0.2 means that we expect two classifier predictions to disagree on about 20% of test samples.
 Presumably, with enough repetitions, we expect the mean EC to converge to 1 minus the mean accuracy.